 Dr. Laura DeNardis is a scholar of Internet architecture and governance and a tenured Professor in the School of Communication at American University in Washington, D.C.
-She is a Senior Fellow of the Centre for International Governance Innovation (CIGI) and serves as the Director of Research for the Global Commission on Internet Governance.
 She is an affiliated fellow of the Yale Information Society Project at Yale Law School and served as its Executive Director from 2008-2011.
-She is a co-founder and co-series editor of the MIT Press Information Society book series.
-She has previously taught at New York University, in the Volgenau School of Engineering at George Mason University, and at Yale Law School.

 Her expertise and scholarship has been featured in Science Magazine, The Economist, National Public Radio (NPR), New York Times, Time Magazine, Christian Science Monitor, Slate Magazine, Reuters, Forbes, the Washington Times, El Pais, La Repubblica, The Atlantic, and the Wall Street Journal.

 With a background in information engineering and doctoral training in Science and Technology Studies, DeNardis is an expert adviser in Internet governance and architecture to Fortune 500 companies, foundations, and government agencies.
 DeNardis has more than twenty years of experience in strategic Internet architecture consulting.
-She is currently an appointed member of the United States Department of State’s Advisory Committee on International Communications and Information Policy (ACICIP) for a two-year term.
+She is an appointed member of the US State Department’s Advisory Committee on International Communications and Information Policy.

 During the fast-paced Internet growth years of the 1990s, she was the President of Internet strategy consultancy Atlantic Consulting Group (Falls Church, VA) and previously worked as a computer networking management consultant for Ernst & Young’s global information technology practice from 1989-1994.